Gut support for Histamine Intolerance and MCAS

 Betaine HCL has been shown in studies to restore stomach acid.
 That can greatly improve your ability to break down food.

-Betaine HCL is an acid.
-You don’t want it to come into direct contact with your skin, neither your hands nor your mouth.
+Betain HCL is a strong acid.
+You don’t want it to come into direct contact with your skin, hands, or mouth.

 DO NOT SPRINKLE IN FOOD OR WATER – If you need to start slow, wear gloves and empty part of the contents into an empty regular veggie capsule like this one: